smacken/templated/README.md

 - will only data merge if a data template exists, otherwise will be a simple copy
 - you can also rebind data templates after creation if you want to change data but keep documents

+Use data template
+- select this option if you want to data merge your templates

+This will create a data file for each template document which you can fill in to have your desination data merged. e.g. Customer.docx , Customer.yaml

+Rebinding
+- select rebind to data merge your template from your data file If you would like to change your data input simply alter the data file and rebind the template to the data merge.

 ## Getting Started

 1. Run the app by entering the following command in the command shell: